 Container Support with fal

-Example: Using Custom Containers with fal functions
+Example: Using Custom Containers with fal Apps

 Here’s a complete example demonstrating how to use custom containers with fal